-Today’s economy is all about driving product sales through the supply-chain by flashy commercials and marketing hypes.
-The wellbeing of our economy and the sustainability of our ecosystem depend on the quality of the consumer goods.
+Today’s economy is all about driving product sales through the supply chain through flashy commercials and marketing hype.
+The well-being of our economy and the sustainability of our ecosystem depends on the quality of consumer goods.

-Since all goods are composed of chemical compounds(aka ingredients), therefore the ingredients we use determine the fate of our economy and ecosystem.
-It is vital to understand the ingredients and their health risks to the consumers and to the environment as well as all living things therein.
+Since all goods are composed of chemical compounds(aka ingredients), the ingredients determine the fate of our economy and ecosystem.
+It is vital to understand the ingredients and the associated health risks to consumers, the environment, and all living things therein.

-The sole purpose of 1Source is to empower consumers to obtain goods by understanding the very nature of the product ingredients and avoid unwanted health risks.
+The sole purpose of 1Source is to empower consumers to obtain goods by understanding the very nature of the product ingredients and avoiding unwanted health risks.

-1. A user friendly online platform that educates consumers about the ingredients in their daily products;
+1. A user-friendly online platform that educates the general public about the chemical ingredients in their daily products;

-2. Encourage consumers to select products without harmful ingredients such that the cultivation and distribution of harmful substances are reduced, creating a cleaner supply chain and fostering a healthier society;
+2. Empower consumers to select products without harmful ingredients such that the cultivation and distribution of risky substances are reduced, thus, creating a cleaner supply chain and fostering a healthier society;

 3. Promote conscience business practices;

-4. Reshape the advertising and consumer-product industries to be more transparent, responsible and honest instead of magnifying marketing hypes.
+4. Reshape the advertising industry and the consumer market to be more transparent, responsible and honest instead of solely magnifying marketing hypes.

 It all started with a skincare seminar that my wife dragged me to in early 2017.
-Although my interest in beauty products was non-existent, I was shocked to learn that many ingredients in popular skincare products were banned by the EU or even contained substances that are classified as carcinogens by the WHO.
-One case study that was mentioned in the seminar particularly shocked me; the study was of a girl who started her menstruation cycle when she was only 8 years old due to certain ingredients used in skincare products as they created a hormonal imbalance.
+Although my interest in beauty products was non-existent, I was shocked to learn that many ingredients in popular skincare products were banned by the EU or even contained substances classified as carcinogens by the WHO.
+One case study mentioned in the seminar particularly shocked me; the study was of a girl who started her menstruation cycle when she was only eight years old due to specific ingredients used in skincare products as they created a hormonal imbalance.
 The study left me horrified due to the potential damage these products could cause to my children.

-Moved by the story of the girl, my wife proposed an interesting idea, “I think we should make a device that can scan for bad ingredients.”
+Moved by the girl's story, my wife proposed an interesting idea, “I think we should make a device that can scan for bad ingredients.”
 Though it was an off-hand remark, her words stuck in my mind for days.
-I had no knowledge of chemistry or the skincare industry as my background stems from information technology so I wasn’t sure how exactly I was going to bring her idea to fruition.
-After researching and investigating more on the idea.
-In mid 2017, I drew up a rough idea to develop an app that would help the general public understand ingredients and their effects on both humans and the environment.
-I reached out to friends in various sectors, including the medical, software development, and medicinal chemistry field to create an app that lists scientific facts about ingredients and presents it in a clear and concise manner for the public.
+I did not know chemistry or the skincare industry, as my background stems from information technology, so I wasn’t sure how exactly I would bring her idea to fruition after researching and investigating more on the concept.
+In mid-2017, I drew up a rough idea to develop an app that would help the general public understand ingredients and their effects on both humans and the environment.
+I reached out to friends in various sectors, including the medical, software development, and medicinal chemistry fields, to create an app that lists scientific facts about ingredients and presents them clearly and concisely to the public.
 It was effectively the "Google” of ingredient information and safety.

-Since the launch of our app in Summer of 2018, 1Source’s database has racked up more than 500,000 product’s ingredient compositions and medical data points.
-We’ve created the world’s first risk assessment system for chemical compounds in applications, such as Inhalation, swallowing, skin contact and the environment (ISCE).
+Since the launch of our app in the Summer of 2018, 1Source’s database has racked up more than 500,000 product ingredient compositions and medical data points.
+We’ve created the world’s first risk assessment system for chemical compounds in applications such as Inhalation, swallowing, skin contact, and the environment (ISCE).
 Our Potential Risk Index (PRI) system ranks safety levels on a number scale from 1 through 10 (1 being safe and 10 being potentially detrimental to health).

-We aim to empower the public through education and we intend to make the market safer and more sustainable.
-The biggest issue with popular cosmetic and consumable brands is the magnification of the advantages of a few components in their products while ignoring potentially harmful components.
+We aim to empower the public through education, and we intend to make the market safer and more sustainable.
+The biggest issue with popular cosmetic and consumable brands is the magnification of the advantages of a few components in their products while ignoring potentially harmful ingredients.
 It is crucial to reinvent the advertising industry for these brands to change.
-Therefore, we would like to partner with our peers, health organizations, suppliers and retailers to promote product and ingredient transparency.
+Therefore, we would like to partner with our peers, health organizations, suppliers, and retailers to promote product and ingredient transparency.
 In the future, we hope to see 1Source’s PRI ratings on supermarket products both online and offline.